geraldwuhoo/homelab-iac/README.md

 ## Deployment steps

-### Step 1: Deploy VMs and `kubeadm` cluster
+### Step 1: Deploy VMs and `k3s` cluster

 ```
+$ cd terraform/k3s
+$ terraform init
-terragrunt apply
+$ terraform apply
 ```

 That's it!

 ## Redeployment/upgrade steps

-Let's say you want to update your base VM template, and you want to recreate your Kubernetes nodes to point at the new template.
-This is trivial since both Terraform and Ansible are idempotent.

-1. Point the `template_name` var for a target node in `terraform/config.sops.yaml` at the name of the new template.
+Let's say you want to redeploy a node for any reason (perhaps it's unhealthy).
+Then:

+1. Log in to the PVE UI and delete the VM from the UI.
-1. Recreate and rejoin the node (now based on the new template) to the Kubernetes infrastructure:
+1. Recreate and rejoin the node to the Kubernetes infrastructure:

-    `terragrunt apply`
+    `terraform apply`

-1. Repeat steps 1-2 for each node in the cluster
+1. Repeat steps 1-2 for each node in the cluster as necessary.

 **IT IS IMPORTANT THAT YOU RUN EACH STEP SEQUENTIALLY.
 DO NOT RUN IN PARALLEL.**

-If you parallelize these instructions, it's possible to put your Kubernetes cluster in an inconsistent state.
-We are essentially doing a rolling upgrade of the cluster.

 ## FluxCD gitops